-Policy 7:

-Electric 'taxis'

-The Council will use its licensing powers to mandate a transition to ultra-low emission vehicles.
-From January 2025, all new applications for hackney carriages and private hire vehicles must be ultra-low emission vehicles.
-For full details, see the Council's Licensing Policy: Statement of licensing policy | Cheshire West and Chester Council.
-We will use our roll-out of public charging infrastructure to support the taxi trade where practical and relevant.
+Policy 7: Electric 'taxis' vehicles.
+From Jan hire vehicles must Licensing Policy: S e its licensing powers to mandate a transition to ultra-low emission uary 2025, all new applications for hackney carriages and private be ultra-low emission vehicles.
+For full details, see the Council's tatement of licensing policy Cheshire West and Chester Council . -out of public charging infrastructure to support the taxi trade where ant.